-On this day in 1847, writer Henry David Thoreau moves in with Ralph Waldo Emerson and his family in Concord, Massachusetts, after living for two years in a shack he built himself on Walden Pond.
+On September 6, 1847, writer Henry David Thoreau moves in with Ralph Waldo Emerson and his family in Concord, Massachusetts, after living for two years in a shack he built himself on Walden Pond.

 Thoreau graduated from Harvard and started a school with his brother.
 But in 1839, he decided while on a canoe trip that he wasn’t cut out for teaching.
 Instead, he decided to devote himself to nature and poetry.
 Deeply influenced by his friend Emerson’s poetry and essays, Thoreau started a journal and began publishing essays in the Transcendentalist journal The Dial.
 At age 25, Thoreau left Concord for New York, but detested city life and returned after a year.
 Two years later, at age 27, he decided to live by Transcendentalist principles, spending time alone with nature and supporting himself with his own work.
 He built his home and lived off his garden for two years while reading and writing.
 In 1854, his collection of essays, Walden, or Life in the Woods, was published.